-My family goes to the beach for a week every summer on vacation and we also spend a lot of time at local beaches.
+My family goes to the beach for a week every summer on vacation and we also spend a lot of time at local beaches, we usually go on whale watching long beach tours once every summer.
 So, ever since I have had a child, babywearing has been a big part of those beach trips.
 Here are some lessons that I’ve learned along the way – but most importantly, there are tons of different carriers and we recommend you bring your favorite!
 If you have options, are looking to purchase, or want to check something out from the lending library; here are some ideas to consider!

 Pick a carrier you are comfortable using (or carry you are comfortable with).
 When you are far from home with kids who are probably not napping great, you don’t want to be fiddling with a carrier you aren’t well versed in.
 This is the time to take your tried and true carriers.
 And ditto for wrap carries….I have tried and failed to do a carry I am not that great at on the windy and sandy beach.
 Usually I end up bailing and starting over!
 Not a wrapper?
 Then definitely don’t try to learn at the windy beach!
 Bring your ring sling, mei tai, or SSC.
 They can all be washed when you are done!